PAM-challenge-beta/2024-task1/README.md

 Where:
 - `filename`: The name of the file where the detection occurred.
 - `timestamp`: The detection time from the start of the file.
+- `label`: `up` the label for this annotation.
+Note that for this particular challenge, all entries have the same label.
+The label column is included just for consistency.

 You may find both train an test set annotatiosn in the annotations folder.